Intrinsic convergence of the homological Taylor tower for $r$-immersions in $\mathbb R^n$: The cube of -configuration spaces is retractive

 In this section, let us assume that we chose a basepoint in $\rImm(M, \R^n)$ rather than just in $\Imm(M, \R^n)$, so that the presheaf $\rbar(-, \R^n)$ takes values in pointed spaces.
 We have a diagram of presheaves

 The map $i$ induces an equivalence of derivatives and layers beyond the first one.
-The map $h$ induces the Hurewicz homomorphism.
-In particular, it induces a Hurewicz isomorphism on the first non-trivial homotopy group of each layer.
-We focus on the question for which $k$ the map $s$, and therefore also $h\circ s$, induces an isomorphism on the first nontrivial homotopy group of the $k$-th layer.
+The map $h$ induces the Hurewicz homomorphism on each layer and each stage of the Taylor tower.
+In particular, it induces the Hurewicz isomorphism on the first non-trivial homotopy group of each layer.
+In Theorem~\ref{thm: comparison} we address the question for which $k$ the map $s$, and therefore also $h\circ s$, induces an isomorphism on the first nontrivial homotopy group of the $k$-th layer.
 When $r=2$, the answer is known to be: only for $k=2$.
 We show that for $r>2$ the answer is: for all $k\le 2r-1$, with a small caveat for $r=3$.

 \begin{thm} Assume $0<\dim(M)<n$, $r>2$.

 For $1< k < r$, the following maps are equivalences:

 and